tinyplex/tinybase/site/guides/14_releases.md

 import {createWsServer} from 'tinybase/synchronizers/synchronizer-ws-server';
 import {createWsSynchronizer} from 'tinybase/synchronizers/synchronizer-ws-client';

-// On a server machine
+// On a server machine:
 const server = createWsServer(new WebSocketServer({port: 8043}));

 // On the first client machine: